Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

-It is this $\phi$, used as a potential to generate a vector field as in Section \ref{sec:qcf}, that Miner identified in \cite{Miner} as having time-$s$ flow mappings that are `essentially' $f_s (p) = p \|p\|^{e^s - 1}$.
-These mappings later appeared as the radial stretch mappings of Balogh, F\"{a}ssler, and Platis in \cite{BFP}, where they are identified as being the correct analog (in terms of their extremal properties) of the Euclidean radial stretch mappings.
-Radial stretch mappings appear frequently in the Euclidean quasiconformal Jacobian problem, as they are simple examples of quasiconformal mappings with explosive volume change at a point (that is, the Jacobian is infinite at the origin).
-This is relevant because the quasiconformal Jacobian problem is only interesting if the weight comes arbitrarily close to (or equals) either zero or $\infty$, otherwise the Jacobian of the identity is comparable.
-A vector field generated (see Section \ref{sec:qcf}) by the $\phi$ of \eqref{eq:protophi} has horizontal divergence $-2\log\|p\| + \zeta(p)$, where $\zeta$ is a bounded function.
+Miner in \cite{Miner} identified that if $\phi$ is used as a vector field potential in an appropriate (non-standard) way (see Section \ref{sec:qcf}), then the time-$s$ flow mapping $f_s$ acts `essentially' as $p \mapsto \|p\|^{e^s - 1} p$.
+The full mappings $f_s$ later appeared as the radial stretch mappings of Balogh, F\"{a}ssler, and Platis in \cite{BFP}.
+They were identified as being the correct analog (in terms of their extremal properties) of the Euclidean radial stretch mappings.
+Radial stretch mappings appear frequently in the Euclidean quasiconformal Jacobian problem.
+They are simple examples of quasiconformal mappings with explosive volume change at a point (the Jacobian is infinite at the origin).
+The quasiconformal Jacobian problem is only interesting if the given weight comes arbitrarily close to (or equals) either zero or $\infty$.
+Otherwise, the Jacobian of the identity is comparable.
+A vector field suitably generated by the $\phi$ of \eqref{eq:protophi} has horizontal divergence $-2\log\|p\| + \zeta(p)$, with $\zeta$ a bounded function.
 Consequently, the horizontal divergence nicely approximates the logarithmic potential.
 It is something like this we require in the more general situation.
-If the logarithmic potential just discussed is thought of as a quasilogarithmic potential $\Lambda_{2\cdot \text{Dirac}}\circ g$, with $g$ being the identity, then much of the work of Section \ref{sec:ap} is dedicated to the case that $g$ is an arbitrary $K$-quasiconformal mapping (though, strictly speaking, it does not become completely arbitrary until Section \ref{sec:ic}).
-General admissible measures are taken care of rather easily, however, here we should be careful not to give the wrong impression.
-We arrived at our prototypical $\phi$ by considering the measure $2\cdot\text{Dirac}$, $\mathrm{d}\mu(q) = \delta (q)\,\mathrm{d}q$.
-It is a curious fact that, despite being a useful guide, this has $\|\mu\| = 2 \geq \epsilon$ where $\epsilon>0$ is as in Theorem \ref{thm:mainint} (where for simplicity we again take $g$ the identity so $\epsilon = \epsilon(1)$).
-We know this, not because we give an explicit value for $\epsilon$ (which we do not), but because $e^{2(-2\log\|p\|)}=\|p\|^{-4}$ which is not locally integrable at the origin, and so cannot be comparable to a quasiconformal Jacobian.
+This all being said, we should be careful not to give the wrong impression.
+Let $\mu_0$ be the Dirac measure centered at the origin.
+While \eqref{eq:protophi} is a useful heuristic, it is nevertheless true that $\|2 \mu_0 \| \geq \epsilon$ if $\epsilon = \epsilon(1) > 0$ is as in Theorem \ref{thm:mainint}.
+We know this not because we give an explicit value for $\epsilon$ (which we do not), but because $e^{2(-2\log\|p\|)}=\|p\|^{-4}$ which is not locally integrable at the origin (and so cannot be comparable to a quasiconformal Jacobian).